New group tries to boost the EU's capital markets as Brexit looms

 In the EU, companies are still heavy users of banks to get cash unlike in the United States where firms routinely tap the country’s vast capital market to raise money by selling bonds or shares.

-Progress towards an EU capital market has been slow but Brexit has created a sense of urgency because London, the region’s biggest capital market, is due to leave the EU next month.
+Progress toward an EU capital market has been slow but Brexit has created a sense of urgency because London, the region’s biggest capital market, is due to leave the EU next month.

 The group - Markets4Europe - will launch its blueprint to help to deepen the EU capital markets in Brussels on Wednesday, a month before a new European Commission comes into office.